camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/was/chapters/02-web-applications/01-install-rest.html.md

 ---

-The camunda REST API WAR file resides under <code>webapps/camunda-engine-rest-$PLATFORM_VERSION-was.war</code> in the WAS distribution archive.
+The Camunda REST API WAR file resides under <code>webapps/camunda-engine-rest-$PLATFORM_VERSION-was.war</code> in the IBM WebSphere Application Server distribution archive.

-In this section we explain how to install the WAR file using the WebSphere enterprise application Wizard provided within the WebSphere Integrated Solutions Console:
+In this section we explain how to install the WAR file using the IBM WebSphere enterprise application wizard provided within the WebSphere Integrated Solutions Console:

 1. Open the WebSphere Integrated Solutions Console.
 2. Navigate to the **Applications / Application Types / WebSphere** enterprise applications page.
 3. Click the **Install** Button
-4. The first page of the Wizard opens.
-Using the File Browser, select the <code>camunda-engine-rest-VERSION-was.war</code> file from the distribution and upload it.
+4. The first page of the wizard opens.
+Using the file browser, select the <code>camunda-engine-rest-VERSION-was.war</code> file from the distribution and upload it.
 5. Continue to the next page.
 6. Select the **"Fast Path"** on the next page.
 7. Step 1.
 Usually no changes are required.